WesamArrabi/cyber_security/README.md

 # Cybersecurity Attacks Data Science Pipeline

 A complete end‑to‑end data science pipeline for exploring, analyzing, and modeling a 40,000‑record cybersecurity attacks dataset from Kaggle.
-This project demonstrates how to go from raw logs to actionable insights and predictive models.
+This project demonstrates how to go from raw logs to actionable insights and predictive models. this dataset offers a realistic representation of travel history, making it an ideal playground for various analytical tasks.
+Use the cybersecurity attacks dataset to help you assess the heatmaps, attack signatures, types, and more!

 ##  Repository Structure